Skip to main content

 Which company has more employees?

-Faculty AI has approximately 100-500 employees, while Grammarly has approximately 2500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Faculty AI has about 100-500 employees; Grammarly has about 2500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Faculty AI and Grammarly competitors?